gopro/OpenGoPro/docs/tutorials/_bash-tutorials/tutorial.md

 characteristic which [has UUID]({% link specs/ble.md %}#services-and-characteristics) `b5f90073-aa8d-11e3-9046-0002a5d5c51b`.

+{% note %}
-> You can see this UUID listed above when the connection was formed.
+You can see this UUID listed above when the connection was formed.
 All attributes can also be found again from bluetoothctl with `list-attributes`
+{% endnote %}

 To enable notifications, select the attribute then enable notifications: